Regenerative Dairy Farming - Trewithen Dairy

 What is regeneration in the dairy industry?

 Regeneration in the dairy industry involves implementing farming practices that improve soil health, enhance biodiversity, and reduce the environmental footprint of dairy farming.
 This can include rotational grazing, which allows pastures time to recover and regenerate, improving soil fertility and carbon capture.
-Additionally, it focuses on sustainable water management, reducing greenhouse gas emissions, and fostering more humane animal welfare standards to create a more resilient and sustainable dairy ecosystem.
+Additionally, it focuses on sustainable water management, reducing greenhouse gas emissions, and continuing with our high Trew Standards husbandry practices.

 Is regenerative better than organic?